suiGn/netget/README.md

 **netget** could have built-in features to periodically check the health of registered nodes.
 If a node is found to be offline or unresponsive, it could be temporarily removed from the active nodes list.

+## Decentralization:

+`Netget` can manage a distributed list of nodes and sync them.
+Using a Distributed Hash Table (DHT) or a decentralized protocol.

 ## Security Considerations